Contents

 5. One inbox for everything

+The fifth play isn’t glamorous, and it’s probably the highest-ROI move on the list: centralise every channel before you automate.
 If your agents are jumping between Amazon Seller Central, eBay messages, Shopify chat, Instagram DMs, TikTok Shop, and email, they’re losing minutes on every ticket to context-switching.
-The “tab tax.”
-AI cannot help much when the data lives in seven systems.
+AI can’t help much when the data lives in seven systems.

 6. AI as a drafting partner

 It’s also a useful bridge for teams nervous about full automation.
-AI suggests, human approves.
-Confidence builds gradually.
-Then you turn on full automation for the queries the AI is consistently nailing anyway.
+AI suggests, human approves, confidence builds gradually.
+Then you switch on full automation for the queries the AI is consistently getting right anyway.

 7. Smart routing and escalation